jalvarm/hcnng/README.md

 # HCNNG
-This is the implementation of the Hierarquical Clustering-based Nearest Neighbors Graphs, a extremely efficient and accurate tecnique for approximate nearest neighbor search, that have shown to outperform classical Tree-based indexing schemes and other recent nearest neighbor graphs (as the **HNSW**).
+This is the implementation of the Hierarquical Clustering-based Nearest Neighbors Graphs, a efficient and accurate tecnique for approximate nearest neighbor search, that have shown to outperform classical Tree-based indexing schemes and other recent nearest neighbor graphs (like the **HNSW**).

 There repository contains two principal files: